Bisoyeolaiya/bootstap_project/README.md

 # bootstap_project
-A simple bootstrap project that displays a profile page and a contact page.
+A simple project that displays a profile page and a contact page using bootstrap.